 Financial assets and liabilities of the households sector for certain financial instruments

-In January, households reduced their investments in financial assets by 1.4 trillion rubles (across selected financial instruments) and increased their financial liabilities by 172 billion rubles due to bank loans.
+In February, household investments in financial assets grew after a seasonal decline in January, amounting to 1.7 trillion rubles across selected financial instruments.
+At the same time, household financial liabilities decreased by 106 billion rubles due to a reduction in bank lending.
 Data on a full range of financial instruments is presented in quarterly publication.

 Financial assets and liabilities of the households sector